google/centipede/README.md

 directory in a future version of Centipede.

 Note that generating the HTML report may impact performance since the additional coverage binary must be run on new inputs to collect coverage.
-Currently this feature only works for local fuzz jobs.
+Currently, this feature only works for local fuzz jobs.
 It does not merge coverage reports from remote fuzzing instances.